pangenome/odgi/INSTALL.md

 source ~/.config/guix/current/etc/profile
 ```

-With the latest guix in the path start a GNU Guix build container with:
+That way, with the latest guix in the path start a GNU Guix build container with:

 ```bash
 git clone --recursive https://github.com/pangenome/odgi.git